qimiko/gdrpc/.github/ISSUE_TEMPLATE/bug_report.md

 file_version = 2
 logging = true
 ```
-make sure logging is set to `true`.
+Make sure logging is set to `true`.
 In the game directory, you'll find a `gdrpc.log`.
 Send that.